 For years, it has been a common belief that it is beneficial to children for the mother to be the primary caregiver.
-However, Florida parents who are considering a divorce may want to know that the current trend in child custody matters is that children are more likely to benefit from spending significant time with both parents.
+However, Florida parents who are considering a divorce may want to know that the current trend in child custody matters is that children are more likely to benefit from joint custody.

 According to a 2007 study, children tend to experience less depression, health issues and issues related to stress when they live with both parents for at least 35 percent of the time.
 Each parent is able to help a child in different ways.
 For example, mothers may focus on teaching children to interact with others and use reasoning to resolve conflicts.
 Fathers may be more inclined to engage in physical pastimes with the children, which may be able to help their physical and emotional development.
 The positive effect of having a child spend substantial time with both parents also applies to parents of same-sex relationships.